guptasoumya26/walletwatch/README.md

 ## 🤝 Contributing

-This is a private project for Soumyansh and Anu.
+This is a private project for 2 Users.
 For feature requests or bug reports:
 1. Create an issue with detailed description
 2. Include steps to reproduce (for bugs)
 3. Suggest implementation approach (for features)